vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 The results will be saved in a geopackage file in the Output folder.
 You can view them in your chosen GIS software (e.g. QGIS or ArcGIS).
-See Annex II for more information on the output files.
+See Annex B for more information on the output files.

 13. Once the processing is complete, click the ‘Exit’ button to close the window.